marufke1/Linux-DEVOPS-Commands/README.md

 - AWK
 - SED
 - GREP
-- PING
+- PING = check the connectivity for the machine make sure can communaite with other server over the internet. ex- ping google.com
-- IF CONFIG
+- IFCONFIG
-- NET STAT
+- NETSTAT
 - TRACE ROUTE
 - NSLOOKUP
-- IP
+- IP = provides info about the machine ip address like - private and public.
-- HOSTNAME
+- HOSTNAME = info about the hostname
-- DIG
+- DIG =
-- ARP
-- CURL
-- WGET
+- ARP = provides the information about the machine physical address like - mac address.
+- CURL/WGET = allows to download any packages for the system over the internet.
 ****